Medical Malpractice Attorney Orange County

 In California, medical malpractice claims are usually not allowed unless there was demonstrable negligence on the part of the defendant.
 This means that if your doctor was following typical standards of practice in medicine, they won’t be held liable for any damages that result from their actions.

 In some cases, they may still be guilty of gross negligence.
 If so, they could be held liable even if they were following standards of medical care.
-Your medical malpractice lawyer in Orange County can review the details of your injury or illness and determine whether you’re eligible for a lawsuit
+Your medical malpractice lawyer in Orange County can review the details of your injury or illness and determine whether you’re eligible for a lawsuit.

 Negligence can be broken down into four sections: duty of care, breach of duty of care, causation, and damages.
 To have a case, you must prove that negligence played a factor.
 For negligence to be proven, all four sections must be present.